raspibolt/raspibolt/guide/bonus/lightning/tunnelsats.md

 [Tunnel⚡️Sats](https://tunnelsats.com){:target="_blank"} is a paid service to enable hybrid mode on lightning nodes and run clearnet over VPNs all over the world.
 Tunnel⚡️Sats provides secured and LN-only configured VPNs which support port-forwarding to connect with other lightning nodes.
 This guide installs the underlying system from scratch.
 Alternatively an automated setup script can be found at the official [Tunnel⚡️Sats guide](https://blckbx.github.io/tunnelsats/){:target="_blank"}.

-Difficulty: Advanced
+Difficulty: Intermediate
-{: .label .label-red }
+{: .label .label-yellow }

 Status: Tested v3
 {: .label .label-green }